rejunity/tinytapeout-ihp-25a-sources/tt10-hdl/tt_um_alphaonesoc/docs/info.md

 -->
 ## How it works

-A simple 32-bit RISC-V SoC, the project works by flashing the instruction code into the memory and observing the outputs over your desired method, via GPIO or UART
+A simple 32-bit RISC-V SoC on the RV32EC ISA, the project works by flashing the instruction code into the memory and observing the outputs over your desired method, via GPIO, UART or SPI
+The TT10-IHP submission is based entirely on MichaelBell's TinyQV from TT-06.

 ## How to test